channel-music/ex_portaudio/README.md

 - Erlang >= 20
 - PortAudio

+## Supported Platforms

+These are the platforms that I have personally tested, it may or may not work for other operating systems.

+- Ubuntu 16.04

 ## Installation

 There is currently no hex package, so installation can be done using the git